Multiple target tracking based on sets of trajectories: Sets of trajectories

 \begin{example} Let us consider the following scenario.
-New born targets at time 1 are modelled by a labelled multi-Bernoulli RFS \cite{Vo13} with two components whose labels are $a=\left(1,1\right)$ and $b=\left(1,2\right)$.
-Both components have existence probability one and an identical PDF, which can be any.
+New born targets at time 1 are modelled by a labelled multi-Bernoulli RFS with two components.
+According to the labelling convention in \cite[Sec.
+IV.D]{Vo13}, the labels of the two components are $a=\left(1,1\right)$ and $b=\left(1,2\right)$, where the first component of the label is the time of birth and the second, a unique index to distinguish targets born at the same time.
+Both components have existence probability one and the same Gaussian density with a certain mean and variance.
 Note that if we remove the labels, the new born targets are an IID cluster RFS.
 Targets move independently with a given transition density and probability of survival one and no more targets can be born afterwards.
-Target states (without labels) are observed using the standard measurement model with no clutter, probability of detection 1 and negligible noise \cite{Mahler_book14}.
-At each time $k\in\left\{ 1,...,5\right\} $, the measurement set is $\left\{ z_{1}^{k},z_{2}^{k}\right\} $.
+Target states (without labels) are observed directly using the standard measurement model with no clutter, probability of detection 1 and negligible noise \cite{Mahler_book14}.
+This implies that, at each time $k\in\left\{ 1,...,5\right\} $, the measurement set is $\left\{ z_{1}^{k},z_{2}^{k}\right\} =\left\{ x_{1}^{k},x_{2}^{k}\right\} $, where $\left\{ x_{1}^{k},x_{2}^{k}\right\} $ is the set of unlabelled targets at time step $k$.
+We also assume that the single target transition density is such that target movements from $z_{1}^{k-1}$ to $z_{2}^{k}$ and from $z_{2}^{k-1}$ to $z_{1}^{k}$ do not occur.
+We have described a toy example without uncertainties in the two trajectories, but, as we will see, it is still challenging to handle using labelled multitarget densities.